Xetibo/ReSet-Doc/sections/result/mock_system.typ

 #subsection("Mock System Implementation")
 The original work did not offer any testing potential, this resulted in a requirement for manual testing.
-This work implements both a testing system for plugins covered in @PluginTesting, and the implementation of mock DBus endpoints for the existing features covered in this section.
+This work implements a testing system for plugins covered in @PluginTesting, and the implementation of mock DBus endpoints for the existing features covered in this section.

-The implementations of Bluetooth and Network are straight forward to encapsulate into a testing interface as the original implementation is also done with DBus.
+The implementations of Bluetooth and Network are straightforward to encapsulate into a testing interface as the original implementation is also done with DBus.
 In contrast, Audio is not implemented with DBus, which complicates the creation of a mock system significantly.
 However, Audio is also the only server that does